DrummerViking/ExoGraphGUI/README.md

 ## Pre-requisites

  > This Module requires Powershell 5.1 and above.
 It should work fine in PS7 and PS5.1.
- > This Module will install 'Microsoft.Identity.Client' and 'MSAL.PS' modules, in order to use MSAL libraries to connect to Exchange Online.
+ > This Module will install different Microsoft.Graph.* modules, in order to use graph to connect to Exchange Online.
+ > Graph scopes required: "Mail.ReadWrite", "MailboxSettings.Read"

 ## Installation